wimdavies/skill-challenges/design_recipes/grammar_improver_design.md

 grammar_improver("grammatically correct?") => false
 grammar_improver("grammatically correct/") => false
-grammar_improver() throws an error "Input must be a string" grammar_improver() throws an error "Input must be a string"
+grammar_improver() throws an error "Input must be a string" grammar_improver(7) throws an error "Input must be a string"

 ```